Agholor-Emmanuel/AI-Chat-PDF-API/README.md

 Chat-PDF-API:

-An LLM (Mistral-7b-instruct-v0.2.Q4_K_M.gguf) powered Chat-PDF API so you can chat with your PDF files.
+An LLM powered Chat-PDF API service so you can chat with your PDF files.

 Project Description: